RadwanIbrahim/Windows-Phone-Mifare-SDK/README.md

+***Windows phone Mifare SDK***

-this Sample create a simple SDK to program the Mifare Smart Cards based on Windows Smart card SDK https://nfcsmartcardreader.codeplex.com/
+A simple SDK to program the Mifare Smart Cards based on

-and amgalbu .net helper Class for mifare https://www.codeproject.com/Articles/144063/A-NET-MiFare-Helper-Class
+-Windows Smart card SDK https://nfcsmartcardreader.codeplex.com/ -Amgalbu .net helper Class for mifare https://www.codeproject.com/Articles/144063/A-NET-MiFare-Helper-Class

-also I added the support of the increment and decrment Commands
+I also added the support for the increment and decrement commands.